PratikFZ/Sign-Language/README.md

 # Sign-Language
 Recognize sign language alphabet using python.
-We create a simple sing language recognition project with the help of [Mediapipe](https://google.github.io/mediapipe/) and [OpenCV](https://opencv.org/)
+We create a simple sign language recognition project with the help of [Mediapipe](https://google.github.io/mediapipe/) and [OpenCV](https://opencv.org/)

 # Requirements